-Now categorize all the remaining features under the categories 'must-have,' 'nice-to-have', and 'don't care.'
+Now categorize all the remaining features under the categories 'must-have,' 'nice-to-have', and 'unimportant.'

-Once you've added all the stages and features for each stage, draw a downward vertical arrow going from 'high priority' at the top of the column to 'low priority' at the bottom and prioritize your features.
+Once you've added all the stages and their features, draw a downward vertical arrow going from 'high priority' at the top of the column to 'low priority' at the bottom, and prioritize your features.

-With a defined scope of work, start developing the minimum viable product.
-Now let's find out what project management methods apply to building an MVP.Lean.
+With a defined scope of work, you can now start developing your minimum viable product.
+Let's take a look at what project management methods apply to building an MVP now.

-Lean is one of the Agile software development methods that is based on several core principles: eliminate waste, deliver as fast as possible, and build integrity.
+Lean.
+Lean is an Agile software development method based on several core principles: eliminate waste, deliver as fast as possible, and build integrity.
 Practically, Lean applies iterative development with the build-measure-learn approach.
-With Lean, developers can delay most of the design decisions, set a rapid feedback loop, and make sure they build a product that customers need.
+With the Lean approach, developers can delay most of the design decisions, set a rapid feedback loop, and ensure they build a product that customers really need.

-Scrum is an iterative approach to software development that relies on the division of work scope and helps teams deliver faster.
-Scrum allows to manage the development of features for MVP in sprints (short cycles about two and four weeks long) and hire a scrum master who will oversee keeping the whole Scrum process running.
-MVP may be released after the first sprint, and the development team can update the product according to users' feedback in all subsequent sprints.
+Scrum.
+Scrum is an iterative approach to software development that relies on the division of work scope to help teams deliver faster.
+Scrum allows developers to manage the development of features for MVP in sprints (short cycles between two and four weeks long) and hire a scrum master who will oversee the entire Scrum process and keep it running smoothly.
+An MVP may be released after the first sprint, and the development team can update the product according to user feedback in all subsequent sprints.

-When all the data is gathered, start building an MVP, then QA engineers test it and if everything works and a minimal viable product is ready, time comes for alpha or beta testing.
+When all the data has been gathered you can start building an MVP.
+QA engineers will then test it, and if everything works and a minimal viable product is ready, the time then comes for alpha or beta testing.